 Dr. Mejia joined TOC in 2020 and specializes in hip and knee surgery and sports medicine.
-He is in practice at our Capital Medical location.

 Dr. Hector Mejia is a sports medicine specialist and has many years of experience caring for professional and semi-pro athletes.
 Dr. Mejia is well versed in all types of injury and orthopedic care.
 He has a specialty focus on ACL reconstructions, as well as, the most complex multi-ligament knee injuries.
 Dr. Mejia is also a specialist in complex shoulder injuries, total shoulder and reverse total shoulder replacements.
 After several years of working with baseball players, Dr. Mejia is also regarded as a specialist in Tommy John/UCL reconstruction in the elbow.